Vikramansen/BeatBrainiac/README.md

 BeatBrainiac is an advanced Music Genre Classification tool utilizing LSTM (Long Short-Term Memory) networks, alongside Time and Frequency Domain Features.
 This project aims to accurately classify music into various genres, providing a unique blend of time-series analysis and machine learning techniques.

-Certainly!
-Here's a more concise version of the "Installation and Usage" section for your BeatBrainiac documentation:

 ---

 ## Installation and Usage